-Writing 120 is intended for all students who feel most comfortable with academic writing in a language other than English.
-This course is designed to help students develop their general and academic writing abilities in English.
-Students will develop written fluency and improve command over grammatical and rhetorical conventions common in a variety of academic disciplines with the aim of developing a rhetorical perspective on multilingualism as it relates to academic writing.
+WRITING 120 is intended for all students who feel most comfortable with academic writing in a language other than English.
+This course is designed to help students develop their general and academic writing abilities in English as an additional language.
+Students will develop written fluency and improve command over textual, rhetorical, grammatical, and discursive conventions common in a variety of academic disciplines with the aim of developing a rhetorical perspective on multilingualism as it relates to academic writing.
 To that end, students will:

-- edit their papers for language clarity and appropriate format;
+- Learn to edit their papers for language clarity and appropriate format;

-- develop insights into their strengths and weaknesses as writers through reflective writing and the creation of an electronic writing portfolio;
+- Develop insights into their strengths and weaknesses as writers through reflective writing and the creation of an electronic writing portfolio; and

-- define their goals as writers that may inform their literacy practices beyond the course and build their confidence to meet writing challenges at the college level
+- In individual meetings with their instructor, define goals for themselves as writers that may inform their literacy practices beyond the course and afford them the confidence to meet writing challenges at the college level.

-- Writing essays in a variety of genres and media, including low-stakes writing assignments
+- Writing in a variety of genres and media, totaling the equivalent of 25 pp. of polished writing (4-6 papers or projects)

-- An electronic portfolio that fosters self-reflection and demonstrates progress in writing
+- Completion of an electronic portfolio that fosters self-reflection and demonstrates progress in writing

 - Regular one-to-one meetings with instructor